albert-vo-crypto/xrpl-dev/README.md

 # xrpl-dev

-## XRPL NFT Marketplace for the XRP ledger
+## XRPL NFT Marketplace for the XRP Ledger
-## POC on XRP Ledger Testnet
+##      POC on XRP Ledger Devnet

 ## Build